capsula4/storefront/README.md

 ## Running Unit Tests
  - Run `gulp karma`

+ ## Running Protactor Test (Selenium)
+ - Run `./node_modules/webdriver-manager/bin/webdriver-manager start` to start the selenium server.
+Then on another terminal:
+ - Run `gulp protractor` to run the actual tests.

 ## Notes
 If I had given more time to invest in the project, I would have:
  - Unit test everything.
 I only included one unit test for each kind of angular concept (controller, service, component).
- - Functional tests (E2E) using Protractor.
-Checking the whole application works as one, testing navigation and overall functionality.
+ - Functional tests (E2E) using Protractor (Selenium for AngularJS).
+Checking the whole application works, testing navigation and overall functionality.